 The Proposal

 ANZIC and IODP agreements are established till September 2020 but continued IODP membership relies on funding applications to Australian funding agencies through infrastructure grant support mechanisms and continued long term commitment by science institutions in New Zealand.
+Given the unprecedented level of leveraging of science investment provided by New Zealand’s membership in IODP, it is essential that our membership be continued beyond 2020.

 The New Zealand Earth science community seeks long-term and enhanced commitment from the New Zealand government to support IODP research.
 We propose to double our current commitment be contributing an annual fee of USD$600,000.
 This will allow New Zealand to increase our berth entitlements and increase our leverage over the future direction of the programme.
 Doubling berth entitlements will open up IODP research to a wider range of local scientists.
 Direct government funding may allow us to offer these opportunities to all New Zealand-based scientists.
 A potential mechanism to support this initiative is the MBIE Strategic Science Investment Fund - Infrastructure component.
 The commitment to double New Zealand’s involvement is in line with our Australian partners objective of also doubling the requested amount in their 2019 funding application, from USD$1.5M to USD$3M

 There is an ongoing expectation that New Zealand CRI members (GNS Science and NIWA) and university partners will continue to contribute to the costs of membership and participation in IODP.
-The appropriate level of this contributions needs discussion and negotiation.
+The appropriate level of these contributions needs discussion and negotiation.

 New Zealand Participation in IODP 2008 - 2018